shuyaoli/shuyaoli.github.io/content/_index.md

 ---

 ### About
 I am a second year PhD student in Computer Sciences at University of Wisconsin, Madison, advised by Prof. Stephen Wright and Prof. Jelena Diakonikolas.
 Prior to UW Madison, I obtained my Bachelor of Science in Mathematics from the University of Hong Kong in 2020.
-I finished my senior thesis under the supervision of Prof. Xiaoming Yuan.
+I completed my senior thesis under the supervision of Prof. Xiaoming Yuan.
 I spent a wonderful summer at UCLA in 2019 working with Prof. Ernest Ryu.

 ### Research